urlbox/wordpress-screenshots/readme.txt

 This plugin uses the Urlbox API to generate website screenshots and display them on your site.
 Please note the Urlbox API is a paid service - you can sign up for a trial at <https://urlbox.com>.

 **How to use the plugin**

+When running Wordpress locally or in a containerised environment, we recommend you use at least Wordpress version 6.0 and PHP 8.0.

 1. First activate the plugin and fill in your Urlbox.com API Key and Secret in the settings page.